monks1975/function-calling-llm-patterns/src/react/README.md

 - `toggle_thoughts` - Toggle streaming of thoughts only
 - `toggle_actions` - Toggle streaming of actions only
 - `q`, `quit`, `clear` - Exit the application

+#### Default Tools

+The CLI is configured by default with the following tools:

+- `calculator`: Performs mathematical calculations.
+- `search_web`: Searches the web for information.
+- `thought`: Allows the agent to record internal thoughts or reflections.
+- `rag`: Retrieves information from a pre-configured knowledge base (Retrieval-Augmented Generation).
+The default configuration points to an 'Apple History' library.

 ### API Mode